jeroenbourgois/vim-actionscript/README.md

 Usage
 -----
-You can just clone the repo inside your /VIMFOLDER/bundle and then load everything up with pathogen.
+You can just clone the repo inside your ~/.vim/bundle and then load everything up with pathogen, or use [Vundle](https://github.com/gmarik/vundle).

 Problems?
 ---------
-To bad :( but you can always create an issue :)
+Too bad :( but you can always create an issue :)